Refinancing Your First Mortgage

 Looking to lower your interest rate and get your loan paid off sooner?
 Then it might be time for you to consider refinancing.

-Refinancing increases available funds as your monthly loan payment decreases with a lower interest rate.
+Refinancing increases available funds as your monthly mortgage loan payment decreases with a lower interest rate.
 With a lower payment, you can use extra funds for retirement savings, paying other debts, saving money for college, or other purposes.
-Before you start the process, here's a few tips to help refinancing go as smoothly as possible:
+Before you start the process, here's a few tips to help refinancing your first mortgage go as smoothly as possible:

 Specify the reasons for refinancing

 Is the purpose of refinancing your mortgage to lower the interest rate, reduce the monthly payment, lock in a fixed monthly payment, reduce the remaining term, or get rid of PMI?
 The type and terms of the mortgage refinance needed will depend on which of these—or which combination of these—goals is in play.

 Define the mortgage refinance parameters